 Buy a hunk of fresh Parmigiano Reggiano, grate a good amount at a time and then refrigerate in an airtight container for a few weeks.
-Freeze the rest of the hunk and use grated cheese to sprinkle on ground turkey pasta, simple spaghetti recipe and minestrone soup.
+Freeze the rest of the hunk and use grated cheese to sprinkle simple spaghetti recipe and minestrone soup.

 How to Make Healthy Pasta

 - Prep: Cook your pasta as per package directions.
-Because this tomato pesto pasta dish cooks fast (like beef stir fry and shrimp tacos), you want to gather your ingredients and have them ready to go, especially if you are using gluten-free pasta as it cooks faster.
+Because this tomato pesto pasta dish cooks fast, you want to gather your ingredients and have them ready to go, especially if you are using gluten-free pasta as it cooks faster.
 Timing is everything for ultimate flavour and an al dente texture to the pasta.

 Salt your pasta water: As the saying goes ‘salt the pot, not the pasta’.
 When you salt your water – just as it is coming to a boil – and then cook your pasta in the salted water, it will absorb the salt and add that extra touch of flavor to your pasta dinner recipe!

 What if you forget to salt your pasta?
 Toss the salt right in after draining, it won’t be the same, but the salt will melt and be absorbed by the pasta.